Neil Back: Playing career

 His most controversial moment came in Leicester's 1996 Pilkington Cup final defeat against Bath.
 As the final whistle was blown, Back pushed referee Steve Lander to the ground.
 Back maintained that he had mistaken Lander for Bath back-row (and future England head coach) Andy Robinson.
 Back was given a six-month ban from the game, but from a dark moment blazed back even fitter, fresher and more focused than he had ever been following a 20-week, 6 days a week, twice a day torturous training schedule.

-This led to a call-up to the 1997 British Lions tour to South Africa, where he played in the final two Test Matches, the second where the Series was won.
+This led to a call-up to the 1997 British Lions tour to South Africa, where he played in the final two test matches, the second where the series was won.
 He subsequently became an important part of Clive Woodward's England team, forming the famous back-row unit with Richard Hill and Lawrence Dallaglio.
-He was also one of five Tigers players selected for his 2nd Lions Tour 2001 British & Irish Lions tour to Australia picking up another two Test caps and then went on to become the oldest Test Lion in history on his 3rd and final Tour to NZ in 2005 picking up his 5th Test cap in the 1st Test.
+He was also one of five Tigers players selected for his second Lions tour in 2001, winning another two Test caps, and then went on to become the oldest Test Lion in history on his third and final tour to New Zealand in 2005, earning his fifth test cap in the first Test.

-Back was a master of controlling the ball at the back of a rolling maul and in 1999 he was Leicester's top try scorer with 16 tries as Tigers often kicked penalties to touch for lineouts near to the opposition's try line, won the subsequent lineout and the pack drove Back over to score.
+In 1999 he was Leicester's top try scorer with 16 tries.

 He scored a try in the 2001 Heineken Cup Final in which Leicester beat Stade Français by 34–30, and won the lineout which led to Austin Healey's break and Leon Lloyd's winning try.

-In the 2002 Heineken Cup Final he once again aroused major controversy.
+In the 2002 Heineken Cup Final he again aroused controversy.
 Tigers were leading Munster 15–9 in the final minutes of the match, and Munster had a scrum well inside the Leicester 22.
-With the referee distracted on the other side of the scrum, Back knocked the ball from Munster scrum-half Peter Stringer's hands before the put-in and Leicester won possession and cleared the ball.
+With the referee distracted on the other side of the scrum, Back knocked the ball illegally from Munster scrum-half Peter Stringer's hands before the put-in and Leicester won possession and cleared the ball.
 The press and Munster fans were up in arms, though Munster's players sportingly conceded that gamesmanship was an integral part of the game.

 He captained England on four occasions when Martin Johnson was injured.
 He took over the captaincy of Leicester for the 2003/4 season, but Johnson was reinstated as captain after the coaching coup that saw Dean Richards sacked as coach and replaced by John Wells, and Back was given a role as a Player/Defence Coach.